Erasmus2016/backend/README.md

 _index.js_ - Contains some helper functions like a guid generator or an improved logging functionality.

 _randomNumber.js_ - Generates the dice results for the board game.

+_shuffle_ - Shuffles an input array with some elements in order to ensure random ordered values.

 _validator.js_ - Validates all user input for obviously reasons.